Flywheel Training

 Why Eccentric Matters

-The eccentric phase—when muscles lengthen under load—is where much of the magic happens.
-Flywheel training naturally emphasizes this phase, helping:
+The eccentric phase—when muscles lengthen under load—is where muscles are naturally stronger.
+Flywheel training emphasizes this phase, helping:

 Build resilience and reduce injury risk